CardiovascularImagingVallHebron/AoVdetector/README.md

    - `output_csv` (optional): define the path and filename for the output CSV file.

 3. Run the script.
-   The output will be a CSV file containing the detected valve coordinates for each frame.
+   The output will be a CSV file containing the detected valve coordinates for each frame at 256x256 pixel resolution.

 ---